tloimu/valheim-mod-todo/ValheimModToDo/Package/README.md

 Reasons not to use this mod:

- - Does not handle equipment upgrades (item quality) costs correctly
- - Moving the to-do list panel or clicking the **Clear All** button is only available when inventory is open
  - Player inventory and the to-do list panel go on top of each other unless player moves the panel
- - Missing translations on "Add to To-Do"-button and "To-Do" panel title
+ - Missing translations on "Add to To-Do"-button, "Clear Crafting To-Do list"-button and "To-Do" panel title